Muso's Guide: Versions

 The original version of the website was produced using Microsoft FrontPage and each new article had to be manually created, there was no content management system.

 The next version was launched in 2004 and had a PHP content management system.

 Another version was launched in 2008, and was built using WordPress.

 Following the corruption of the Wordpress version by an as yet undiagnosed cause the latest version was launched in 2014, and was built using Joomla.
 At this time the apostrophe moved to the other side of the second S in Musos.

 Offline activities

 In October 2009, Muso's Guide put on its first offline event, Muso's Guide presents...
 Extradition Order, Arrows Of Love and Bethia Beadman.

 On 30 October 2009, it put on its first Pic n Mixx event at the Buffalo Bar in London.
-The event's promotion was bolstered by Everett True contributing a mix tape.
+The event's promotion included Everett True contributing a mix tape.

-On 20 January 2010, it hosted its tips for 2010 Cats and Cats and Cats, Stairs To Korea and Ute at The Monarch.

 In October 2017 the site was asked to host a gig during that year's Blogtober, organised by Lost In The Manor.
 The headliners were Dublin's Makings.